ubilabs/threejs-overlay-view/README.md

 # ThreejsOverlayView

-A wrapper for the `google.maps.WebglOverlayView` that takes care of the integration between three.js and the Google Maps JavaScript API.
-It lets you create a Google Maps overlays directly with three.js.
+A wrapper for `google.maps.WebglOverlayView` that takes care of the integration between three.js and the Google Maps JavaScript API.
+It lets you create Google Maps overlays directly with three.js.

 We recommend that you first make yourself familiar with [the official documentation][docs] for the WebglOverlayView.
 The rest of the